spence-s/pino-princess/README.md

 The reccomended usage of pino-princess is as a separate process from your main application which pipes pino logs from stdout into pino-princess for formatting.

-`node my-application-which-logs-with-pino.js | npx pino-princess --blackList "severity" --whiteList "res.headers.ip, res.headers.x-my-important-header"`
+`node my-application-which-logs-with-pino.js | npx pino-princess --blacklist "severity" --whitelist "res.headers.ip, res.headers.x-my-important-header"`

 ### Pino v7 transport